 Performance Measure 1.1.
-Program Participants shall ensure that forest management plans include long-term harvest levels that are sustainable and consistent with appropriate growth-and-yield models.
+Certified Organizations shall ensure that forest management plans include long-term harvest levels that are sustainable and consistent with appropriate growth-and-yield models.

 Indicators:

-1. Forest management planning at a level appropriate to the size and scale of the operation, including:
+1. Forest management planning at a level appropriate to the size and scale of the operation, such as:

 a. a long-term resources analysis;